-If some of these descriptions fit your current life, there is a possibility that your adrenal glands response is limited.
+If some of these descriptions fit your current life, there is a possibility that your adrenal glands response is limited or your brain has a compromised ability to communicate effectively with your stress response system.
 In this case your bloodwork will show that your metabolism and thyroid gland are completely normal and your Medical Doctor will tell you there is nothing wrong… but there is.
 It is a functional metabolic shift that makes healthy metabolism and weight loss very difficult.
 The difficulty comes because the thyroid gland works hand in hand with your adrenals.
 The “functional” component of your metabolism just doesn’t show up in your blood work.

-In working with a nutritionist you will hear the word “functional” quite a bit.
+In working with a Functional Medicine Practitioner and Clinical Nutritionist you will hear the word “functional” quite a bit.
 What we are referring to is that not all problems show up in your blood work and there may be a more subtle change in your system that is not bad enough to raise the red flags for your medical doctor.
-The Adrenal Fatigue is a perfect example.
+The name Adrenal Fatigue (More accurately, Hypothalamic, Pituitary Adrenal Insufficiency) is a perfect example.

 I actually have patients who come to my office for help who exercise 2 hours a day, eat 1,000 calories a day and cannot lose weight.
 Their P.C.P tells them that they are healthy.
 It is a very common condition.